 Conditional on financing, the Company will continue with a moderate exploration program on its 100% owned Las Morras property.
-As the result of the previous geochemical and geophysical exploration campaigns, two areas have been prioritized in the Las Morras property, the Central zone, which contains two target areas, and the Northwestern zone, which contains one target area.
+As of the result of the previous geochemical and geophysical exploration campaigns, two areas have been prioritized in the Las Morras property, the Central zone, which contains two target areas, and the Northwestern zone, which contains one target area.
+The exploration work will consist of detailed field mapping and soil/rock sampling.